 - 1. Secure a venue for a show

 - 2. Promote the show (media, posters)

 - 3. Work with the artist to make sure all needs are covered (PA, effects)

 - 4. Cover the venue costs & costs of promotion (taking a percentage)

 - 5. Earn an agreed-to fee or royalties

 Marketing & distribution:

-Definition 'marketing':
+Give definition 'marketing':

-Marketing: The action of promoting and selling a product
+Marketing: the action of promoting and selling a product

-Distribution: The movement of goods (CDs) From the source (record label) Through a distribution channel (iTunes, HMV) Right up to the customer nm\
+Distribution: the movement of goods (CDs) from the source (record label) through a distribution channel (iTunes, HMV) right up to the customer